solana-labs/solana/docs/src/runtime/zk-elgamal-proof.md

   of the SPL Token 2022 confidential extension
 - Pretty Good Confidentiality [research paper](https://eprint.iacr.org/2019/319)

-The ZK Token proof program contains proof verification instructions on various zero-knowledge proofs for working with the Pedersen commitment and ElGamal encryption schemes.
-For example, the `VerifyRangeProofU64` instruction verifies a zero-knowledge proof certifying that a Pedersen commitment contains an unsigned 64-bit number as the message.
+The ZK ElGamal Proof program contains proof verification instructions on various zero-knowledge proofs for working with the Pedersen commitment and ElGamal encryption schemes.
+For example, the `VerifyBatchedRangeProofU64` instruction verifies a zero-knowledge proof certifying that a Pedersen commitment contains an unsigned 64-bit number as the message.
 The `VerifyPubkeyValidity` instruction verifies a zero-knowledge proof certifying that an ElGamal public key is a properly formed public key.

 ### Context Data

-The proof data associated with each of the ZK Token proof instructions are logically divided into two parts:
+The proof data associated with each of the ZK ElGamal Proof instructions are logically divided into two parts:

 - The <em>context</em> component contains the data that a zero-knowledge proof is certifying.
-For example, context component for a `VerifyRangeProofU64` instruction data is the Pedersen commitment that holds an unsigned 64-bit number.
+For example, context component for a `VerifyBatchedRangeProofU64` instruction data is the Pedersen commitment that holds an unsigned 64-bit number.
 The context component for a `VerifyPubkeyValidity` instruction data is the ElGamal public key that is properly formed.
 - The <em>proof</em> component contains the actual mathematical pieces that certify different properties of the context data.